Charlotte Benzodiazepine Detox

 - Asking others for medication or alcohol

 If someone you love is exhibiting any of these symptoms, it may be wise to seek detox treatment.
-38,329 deaths in the U.S. were drug overdoses, with 60% of them caused by prescription drugs (CDC, 2020).
+38,329 deaths in the U.S. were caused by drug overdoses, with 60% of them involving prescription drugs (CDC, 2020).

 Long-Term Effects & Withdrawal